 - Lower or higher kitchen counters according to need

-Feeding, eating and swallowing specialists take care of these basic survival needs.
+Feeding, eating, and swallowing specialists help you work on these basic survival needs.
 Because of certain medical conditions or due to age, swallowing can become so difficult that people have to relearn how to do it.
-They have to focus on this in a way they've never had to before.
-Therapy involves both the physical skill of feeding, eating and swallowing, but also the social and cultural aspects of eating.
+Therapy, therefore, involves the physical skills of feeding, eating, and swallowing, along with the social and cultural aspects of eating.

-Low vision specialists in the OT field treat people who have low vision due to an eye disease or injury or brain injury.
+Low vision specialists in the OT field treat people who have low vision due to eye disease, injury, or brain injury.
 They help their clients procure adaptive equipment and teach them how to use it.
-They work with optometrists, ophthalmologists and other vision specialists.
+They also work with optometrists, ophthalmologists, and other vision specialists.

 School Systems Specialty

 A school systems specialist is just what it sounds like.
 It's someone who works in schools, whether that's a preschool, elementary school, middle school, or high school.
 They also help students who are making the transition to another school or from a school to the workplace.